Wherever there is violence and conflict in the world, there are local people working to resolve and prevent it.

 Research and Advocacy Officer: Dimitri Kotsiras

 Dimitri is responsible for supporting Peace Direct’s research projects, including Peace Insight and Local Voices for Peace, and runs Peace Direct’s advocacy activities in the UK.
 He has previously supported programme research and design at the Westminster Foundation for Democracy (WFD), acted as a researcher and campaigner with Crisis Action and Canadians for Justice and Peace in the Middle East (CJPME), and spent a year at the United Nations reporting on the agenda of the UN Security Council.
 Dimitri holds a BA in Political Science from Concordia University in Montreal, Canada, and an MA in Conflict, Security and Development from King’s College London.
 Contact: firstname.lastname@example.org

-Peace Insight staff work with a team of Local Peacebuilding Experts around the world
+Peace Insight staff work with a team of Local Peacebuilding Experts from around the world